-Digital connectivity and capacity are central to successful contemporary social interaction in all institutions including the education, government, business and not-for-profit sectors.
-This experiential learning subject will guide students in digital cultural projects designed to enhance wider digital capabilities in society.
+Digital connectivity and capacity are central to successful contemporary social interaction in all institutions, including the education, government, business and not-for-profit sectors.
+This experiential learning subject will guide students in digital cultural projects that are designed to enhance broader digital capabilities in society.
 These capabilities will cross into economic, ecological, political, and cultural aspects of society to demonstrate practices that encourage productive social connections and minimise barriers to participation in the digital economy.

 |Faculty||Faculty of Society & Design|

 1. Define the diversity and complexity of digital cultures.

 2. Identify and articulate the relationships between technology and culture.

 3. Analyse cultural drivers and barriers to digital transformation.

 4. Integrate digital cultural practices with capacity-building for the digital economy.

 5. Generate a digital culture project for a not-for-profit client.

 |Withdraw – Academic?||03/07/2021|